Improved Workout Recovery

 CBD is a subjective chemical that reacts differently in every body.
 Once you feel the desired effect, you won't have to change the dose.
 Which means if you use CBD oil for recovery, you can just fill the dropper to the same spot every time.

-To sum it up, if your doctor says it’s ok and you’re game to try CBD instead of popping traditional anti-inflammatories, go for it.
+To sum it up, if your doctor says it’s ok and you’re game to try CBD, go for it.
 Try it for a few weeks while varying the delivery method and dose to find what works best for you.
 Who knows?
 By tomorrow, you could be recovering faster from your workout and have one less excuse to skip leg day.